CityScope/CS_GAMABrix/RoadTraffic.md

 }
 ```

 The key is to update the `numeric_values` variable.
+This variable is a map between strings and floats, where the strings are the names of the indicator and the floats its values.
 Here, we do it through `calculate_numeric` action.
 By naming our main action this way, we tell `GAMABrix` that this needs to run every time the table changes.
 We could define any reflex or set of actions we wanted, as long as they update the `numeric_values` variable.

 To make this work, we need to create this agent in the global `init`: